matthewfeickert/fellowship-project/README.md

   - [x] Create a GitHub repository for the project.
   - [ ] Design a template for binned models that is parametrized in terms of number of events, number of bins, number of channels, number of signal/background components, and number of parameters of interest and nuisance parameters.
-  - [ ] Begin documentation of the template model on the GitHub repository.
+  - [x] Begin documentation of the template model on the GitHub repository.
+    - See `Notebooks` directory

 - May 22nd through June 4th